Fee Payment (All Students)

 - there is space (i.e., no waitlist) in the class or classes you want.

 You must register in person and not until the first day of instruction to use a senior tuition waiver.
 You must meet both age and residency requirements by one of the following dates to be eligible for the corresponding semester: Sept.
-1 for fall; Jan.
-1 for spring; May 1 for summer.
+1 for fall, Jan.
+1 for spring and May 1 for summer.
 Reimbursements will not be made to senior citizens who pay for a course and then request a waiver.
 Please call 907-474-7384 for more information.

 Employee Tuition Waiver

 Employee tuition waivers cover the cost of 16 credits per academic year (up to 8 credits per semester) for university employees.
 Tuition waivers are accepted for the current semester and cannot be applied to prior terms.
 Other criteria:

 - The employee must have been employed for at least six months prior to the first day of instruction.

 - Tuition waiver forms must be turned in by the fee payment deadline.